ASPECT Lab

 Layla Chen

-Ph.D. student, Department of Advertising + Public Relations.
-Research interests in political communication and computational methods.
+Ph.D. student, Advertising + Public Relations.
+Research interests in place, citizenship, and identity.

 Undergraduate Researcher